Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Dual Vector Model

 It is simple to check that the leading order term of any number of traces in this theory will be 1, which is achieved by contracting all pairs of identical index sets $\phi_I$ from the same trace with each other.
 This corresponds to the leading order disconnected moment, and indeed it has the right value of 1 (times the disconnected contribution).
 The leading order connected piece is indeed cactus diagrams, as before, and the combinatorial factor it gives is identical to the one above as the counting of the number of diagrams is exactly the same.

-We can also translate the multi trace chord diagrams to this large $1/\epsilon$ vector model, by simply thinking of each chord as a $\phi$ propagator and each trace as a vertex.
+We can also translate the multi-trace chord diagrams to this large $1/\epsilon$ vector model, by simply thinking of each chord as a $\phi$ propagator and each trace as a vertex.
 An example of this procedure can be seen in figure \ref{fig:trace_to_vec}.

 The complete joint moments (to leading orders) can be calculated using this dual model as

 where $C$ is the normalization $C \equiv \int d\phi_I~ e^{-\sum_{I}\phi_I^2 / (2 \epsilon)}$.
 We will denote the expectation in this vector model by